xyz2023ca/xyz2023ca.github.io/_pages/about.md

 This is XYZ from University of British Columbia.

 I am a PhD candidate in Management Science at Sauder School of Business,  University of British Columbia.
 My advisor is Prof. [Michael Jong Kim](https://www.sauder.ubc.ca/people/michael-jong-kim).
 I obtained my MAsc in Operations Research from University of Toronto.
 Previously, I completed my B.S. in Physics and Mathematics from McGill University.

-cv_pdf: Xinyuan Zhang CV.pdf
+You can find my CV [here](https://xyz2023ca.github.io/assets/pdf/Xinyuan%20Zhang%20CV.pdf).